Honeycomb Tessellations and Graded Permutohedral Blades: Permutohedral Plates

 We single out the set of tangent cones to faces of the regular permutohedron, which were studied as \textit{plates} by Ocneanu.
 See \cite{EarlyCanonicalBasis} for details of our construction and related results for permutohedral cones, as well as a canonical basis for the space spanned by characteristic functions of such tangent cones.
 Let $(S_1,\ldots, S_k)$ be an ordered set partition of $\{1,\ldots, n\}$.
-Namely, we recall the notation $\lbrack S_1,\ldots, S_k\rbrack$ for the subset in $V_0^n$ which is cut out by the system of inequalities
+Recall the notation $\lbrack S_1,\ldots, S_k\rbrack$ for the plate, which is the cone in $V_0^n$ cut out by the system of facet inequalities

 This is a permutohedral cone, since it can be expressed as the Minkowski sum of half spaces

 It is a standard result that this is the tangent cone to the face of the usual permutohedron labeled by the ordered set partition $(S_1,\ldots, S_k)$ of $\{1,\ldots, n\}$, see for example \cite{PostnikovPermutohedra}.
 In \cite{EarlyCanonicalBasis} the same was proved for tree graphs.